openlawteam/docs/docs/README.md

-# Introduction
+# Overview

 Welcome to OpenLaw's documentation.
-Here you'll learn more about OpenLaw, our markup language, and how our first application works.
-If you have any questions email us at [hello@openlaw.io](mailto:hello@openlaw.io).
+Here you'll learn more about OpenLaw, including our markup language, our JavaScript API, and how our application works in general.
+If you have any questions, email us at [hello@openlaw.io](mailto:hello@openlaw.io).

 ## Overview of OpenLaw